Lambda Alpha Upsilon: History

 After a brief period of time of being recognized as a colony of La Unidad Latina, Lambda Upsilon Lambda fraternity by their institution, the individuals who had joined the group would go on to secede from the rest of Lambda Upsilon Lambda in 1988.
 In the process of which, they founded the Alpha chapter of Latino America Unida, Lambda Alpha Upsilon Fraternity, Inc., with them choosing the establishment date of the former colony as the founding date for the fraternity as a whole.

 In 1998, it became the first East Coast based fraternity to join the majority West Coast and Mid-West based conference of the National Association of Latino Fraternal Organizations (NALFO) instead of the majority East Coast based ConcÌlio Nacional de Hermandades Latinas.

 Symbols

 The fraternity's motto is ¡Venceremos porque Nacimos para Triunfar!.
 Its colors are red, yellow, white, and black.
 Its mascot is the Andean condor.
 Its nickname is Lethal Lambdas.

 Chapters

 Undergraduate chapters

 Lambda Alpha Upsilon reserves the Lambda chapter designation for deceased Hermanos.
-In the chapter list below, active chapters ae indicated in bold and inactive chapters are in italics.
+In the chapter list below, active chapters are indicated in bold and inactive chapters are in italics.